OPEnSLab-OSU/WeatherChimes/README.md

 - Insert your HiveMQ broker link into the quotes for `HiveMQ_broker`
    - This can be found in https://console.hivemq.cloud/ -> Manage Cluster -> Overview, Hostname

-The Pass through script works by connecting to the HiveMQ broker for you project and the MongodB database you are storing data for your project.
+The Pass through script works by connecting to the HiveMQ broker for you project and the MongoDB database you are storing data for your project.
 When ever a meassage is receved to the HiveMQ broker the message contents is passed into the `database()` function along with the second MQTT topic level.
-The `database()` function uses parses the message contents to send as the contents of a document in MongodB and uses the passed topic level as the name of the collection the data will be stored under.
+The `database()` function uses parses the message contents to send as the contents of a document in MongoDB and uses the passed topic level as the name of the collection the data will be stored under.

-For the use in WeatherChimes, the second topic level is the name of the device.
-The data being sent through the HiveMQ database is in a format that does not need to be altered so it is passed through and parse into a json that MongodB can read and store.
+For the use in WeatherChimes, the first topic level to be the name of the database, and the second topic level is the name of the device and also the na,e of the collection withing the database on MongoDB.
+The data being sent through the HiveMQ database is in a format that does not need to be altered, so it is passed through and parses it into a json that MongoDB can read and store.

 ## MQTT Dirty Integration for Loom